-- 1. The Board and Employees understands the need to recognize and embrace the principles of Truth and Reconciliation with Ontario's Indigenous population, as outlined in the Truth and Reconciliation Commission Report and The Journey Together: Ontario's Commitment to Reconciliation with Indigenous Peoples. - 2.
-The BMPL acknowledges the Canadian Federation of Library Association (CFLA) and Ontario Library Association's (OLA) Truth and Reconciliation Committee recommendations, and shall implement recommendations appropriate to our library and museum services.
+1. The Board and Employees recognize and embrace the principles of Truth and Reconciliation with Ontario's Indigenous population, as outlined in the Truth and Reconciliation Commission Report and The Journey Together: Ontario's Commitment to Reconciliation with Indigenous Peoples.

+2. The BMPL acknowledges the Canadian Federation of Library Association (CFLA) and Ontario Library Association's (OLA) Truth and Reconciliation Committee recommendations and shall implement recommendations appropriate to our library and museum services.
 See Appendix.